Live

 Are gas stations price gouging?
 What the data says about fuel margins right now

-As gas prices rise amid the conflict with Iran, some consumers may wonder if stations are taking advantage — but early data tells a different story.
+As gas prices rise amid the conflict with Iran, some consumers may wonder if stations are taking advantage by price gouging — but early data tells a different story.
 Fuel retailers have actually seen profit margins dip immediately following the disruption, as rising oil prices increased wholesale gasoline costs (rack prices) passed down from refineries.

 While pump prices have gone up, stations are largely maintaining typical margins and adjusting prices cautiously to manage volatility.
 In reality, gas stations aren’t benefiting from higher prices—they’re navigating tighter margins and higher costs, aiming to stay profitable while minimizing the impact on customers.